theeduardomora/CIFAR_10_CNN/README.md

-# CIFAR_10_Tensorflow
+# CIFAR_10_CNN

-The following notebook is a CNN model built using tensorflow that obtains 90% training accuracy and ~82% test accuracy on the CIFAR-10 Image dataset.
+The following notebook is a custom CNN model I built using tensorflow that obtains 90% training accuracy and ~82% test accuracy on the CIFAR-10 Image dataset.